 The most common types of injuries a person can experience in a nursing home are trips and falls.
 In comparison to those residing in assisted living communities, seniors in nursing homes usually have complex health issues.
 From low mobility and flexibility to mild cognitive impairments and chronic diseases, the causes that elders are more vulnerable to accidents are many.

 By state and even federal law, the nursing home facility where your family member resides has to notify the next of keen when a senior fell or suffered any physical injury.
 Failure of such notification raises a red flag for the family, who should start investigating for potential neglect or abuse from the nursing home’s staff.
+If that is the case, you need to immediately consult with nursing home abuse attorneys, who will make sure that everyone responsible will be held accountable for the misconduct.

 In general, one accidental fall of a senior does not mean you have cause for concerns or legal action.
 However, if the falls increase in frequency or your family member displays other types of injuries, you are in your right to suspect abuse.